 …once I got in the classroom — boy, was it thrilling.
 I felt very humble; it was a wonderful gift.

-I qualified as a teacher in 1998 and was a deputy head aged 27.
-Around that time I was also working as a volunteer in London as Head Coach for Landmark Education’s Self Expression and Leadership Programme.
+I qualified as a teacher in 1988 and was a deputy head aged 27.
+Around that time, I was also working as a volunteer in London as Head Coach for Landmark Education’s Self Expression and Leadership Programme.
 I wrote some books and gradually left teaching to become an educational trainer.
 I used my coaching and teaching skills to work alongside educators in their classrooms.
 This added meat to the bones so to speak of leading more than 1,500 training days.
-In 2009 I was asked to introduce more active (their words) Evidence Based approaches to Teaching (EBT) to the UK Ministry of Defence.
-This accelerated the move to put our work on EBT online. how2s.app was launched on 11/11/11.
+In 2009 I was asked to introduce more active (their words) Evidence-Based approaches to Teaching (EBT) to the UK Ministry of Defence.
+My work with the MoD accelerated the move to put our work on EBT online. how2s.app was launched on 11/11/11.

 What is something leaders have to deal with that you strive to resolve?

-Supporting teachers to be the best they can be is an incredibly complex task, but an essential one if learners are to access the curriculum being taught.
+Supporting teachers to be the best they can be is an incredibly complex task, but an essential one if learners are to access the curriculum.
 Most of the leaders we work with are looking to support FT, PT and Sessionals across all subjects on multiple campuses.
-So if we (Train Visual) can succeed in helping the leaders to succeed, this will trickle down to benefit managers, coaches, teachers and ultimately the learners that we are all committed to serving.
+So if we (Train Visual) can succeed in helping the leaders to succeed, this will trickle down to benefit managers, coaches, teachers and ultimately, the learners that we are all committed to serving.